bthomas2622/not-my-main/README.md

 ## freeBrunch's Discord Bot

-A fun [Discord](https://discord.com/) bot for Discord server with friends.
+A fun [Discord](https://discord.com/) Bot for Discord server with friends.

 **Resources used:**
 - https://discordjs.guide/